• Menu

 What and where is Fátima, and is it worth visiting?

-Fatima is located in central Portugal, about 88 miles (142 kilometers) north of Lisbon.
-It lies within the region of Santarém and is part of the Centro subregion.
-The town of Fatima itself is relatively small, with a population of around 11,000 people as of recent estimates.
-However, it attracts millions of visitors annually due to the its religious significance to the Catholic faith – more details of which below.
+Fatima is located in central Portugal, 88 miles (142 kilometers) north of Lisbon.
+The is relatively small, with a population of around 11,000 people, based on recent estimates.
+However, it attracts millions of visitors every year due to its religious significance to Catholics – more details of which below.

 Getting to Fatima from Lisbon & Porto

-1. Take a bus from Lisbon to Fatima: board from various bus stations located around Lisbon including: Sete Rios, Oriente and Gare Oreinte, enjoying a scenic and cost-effective route in around 1 hour 30 minutes or less – ideal for budget-conscious travelers.
+1. Take a bus from Lisbon to Fatima: board from various bus stations located around Lisbon including: Sete Rios, Oriente and Gare Oreinte.
+The journey takes around 1 hour 30 minutes or less – ideal for budget-conscious travelers.
 Full details of all providers and tickets here.

-2. Guided Tours from Lisbon to Fatima: a guided tour to Fatima from Lisbon includes transportation and usually offers up local insights into the town.
-They are also ideal if you want to combine your day trip to Fatima with stops at other nearby cultural sites, of which there are several.
-More details below or check out Viator for tour tickets.
+2. Guided Tours from Lisbon to Fatima: a guided tour to Fatima from Lisbon includes transportation and usually offers up insights into the town.
+They’re ideal if you want to combine a visit to Fatima with stops at other nearby cultural sites, of which there are several – more details below.

 The miracle of the sun